Eukon05/dilanbot/README.md

 <br>

 <li>
-Does the bot store my information?<br>
+Does the bot store my information?<br><br>
 No, we don't store any user-related data.<br>
 The server's ID, however, goes into our database, to enable our users to change the prefix of the bot.
 That's all.<br>
 </li>
 <br>

 <li>
-I kicked the bot from my server and added it back, but it won't react to any commands!<br>
+I kicked the bot from my server and added it back, but it won't react to any commands!<br><br>
 There's a high chance that you've changed the bot's prefix!
 You can change it back, using the "dilan prefix" command.<br>
 If the issue still persists, feel free to open an issue on this Github project
 </li>